 Labs contain hazardous materials and as such, appropriate eye protection must be worn at all times as required by the University's Chemical Hygiene Plan.
 This also applies to individuals who are in labs only temporarily, such as maintenance or administrative personnel.
+Please see our page on eyewashes and drench showers for information on those items.

 Safety glasses worn in labs must have impact-resistant lenses, include side protection, and comply with ANSI standard Z87.1 (compliant eyewear will be labelled with "Z87" on the frame).
 When selecting a pair of safety glasses, comfort and fit are important.
 EH&S stocks a variety of styles to accommodate most researchers.